phips/stocks/README.md

     curl -H 'Accept: text/csv' "http://localhost:5000/api/v1/stocks?fields=groupby:ticker,sum:volume"

-You can also filter the data by using query parameters corresponding to the column names - `day`, `ticker`, `open`, `high`, `low`, `close` and `volume`.The result will then only contain those rows that have the specified value.
+You can also filter the data by using query parameters corresponding to the column names - `day` or `ticker`.
+(It doesn't really make sense to filter by `open`, `high`, `low`, `close` or `volume`.)
+The result will then only contain those rows that have the specified value.
 So using those query parameters will effectively build up a `WHERE` clause.

     curl -H 'Accept: text/csv' "http://localhost:5000/api/v1/stocks?ticker=AAPL"